drandrewthomas/ChromeOS_Bluetooth_SPP_terminal/README.md

 ## Using the app

-The easiest way to install the app (apart from expert users sideloading thecode) is from the Chrome web store:
+The easiest way to install the app (apart from expert users sideloading the code) is from the Chrome web store:

 ***LINKSOON***